Boeing CEO: Air travel won’t return to 2019 level for two to three years

-Boeing CEO Dave Calhoun told shareholders Monday the staggering business downturn due to the coronavirus pandemic is likely to impact the company through 2023 and beyond.
+Boeing CEO Dave Calhoun told shareholders Monday the impact of the staggering business downturn due to the coronavirus pandemic is likely to affect the company through 2023 and beyond.

 “We expect it will take two to three years for travel to return to 2019 levels and an additional few years beyond that for the industry’s long-term trend growth to return,” he said.

-Note: This story has been corrected.
-It briefly included information supplied by the Society of Professional Engineering Employees in Aerospace (SPEEA) union that proved incorrect.
-The information, concerning expected job cuts by Boeing, has been removed.
-Boeing has not provided the union any estimate of the number of job cuts that are planned.